feeelin/quadratic-equations/README.md

 You enter the equation - program taking you solution.

 <i>P.S.
 Working only with positive discriminants.
-And I now, interface is not so cool -_-
+And I know that interface is not so cool -_-